ShaNagbaImuru/CascadingCommitments/README.md

 # Cascading Commitments
-Cascading commitments are a coordination primitive on the blockchain that help people create and fulfill compacts: agreements to do something only if other people also agree to do it.
+Cascading commitments are a coordination primitive (technically a form of assurance contract) on the blockchain that help people create and fulfill compacts: agreements to do something only if other people also agree to do it.
 You can think of it a little like a version of Kickstarter where the people giving the donations pick their own personal funding goal.

 This is an experiment.
 Any feedback is greatly appreciated.